stacks-network/stacks-core/README.md

 ### Testnet versions

-- [x] **Krypton** is a testnet with a fixed, two-minute block time.
+- [x] **Krypton** is a Stacks 2 testnet with a fixed, two-minute block time, called `regtest`.
 Regtest is generally unstable for regular use, and is reset often.
 See the [regtest documentation](https://docs.stacks.co/understand-stacks/testnet) for more information on using regtest.

-- [x] **Xenon** is the Stacks 2.0 public testnet, which runs on the Bitcoin testnet.
-It is the full implementation of the Stacks 2.0 blockchain, and should be considered a stable testnet for developing Clarity smart contracts.
+- [x] **Xenon** is the Stacks 2 public testnet, which runs PoX against the Bitcoin testnet.
+It is the full implementation of the Stacks 2 blockchain, and should be considered a stable testnet for developing Clarity smart contracts.
 See the [testnet documentation](https://docs.stacks.co/understand-stacks/testnet) for more information on the public testnet.

-- [x] **Mainnet** is the fully functional Stacks 2.0 blockchain, see the [Stacks overview](https://docs.stacks.co/understand-stacks/overview) for information on running a Stacks node, mining, stacking, and writing Clarity smart contracts.
+- [x] **Mainnet** is the fully functional Stacks 2 blockchain, see the [Stacks overview](https://docs.stacks.co/understand-stacks/overview) for information on running a Stacks node, mining, stacking, and writing Clarity smart contracts.

 ## Getting started